redis/redis-doc/docs/management/security/acl.md

 If the key has no logical operation flags, such as `EXISTS`, the user still needs either key read or key write permissions to execute the command.

 Note: Side channels to accessing user data are ignored when it comes to evaluating whether read permissions are required to execute a command.
-This means that some write commands that return metadata about the modified key only require write permission on the key to execute:
+This means that some write commands that return metadata about the modified key only require write permission on the key to execute.
 For example, consider the following two commands:

 * `LPUSH key1 data`: modifies "key1" but only returns metadata about it, the size of the list after the push, so the command only requires write permission on "key1" to execute.